 Did the shooter use blank bullets?
 Or did the audience just witness a magic trick?
 Neither.
 The bullets were real, it wasn’t a trick at all.
 But there was a bit of magic in what happened that day in Chicago.
 Let’s start from the beginning.

 This article is also available in an audio format as part of our podcast, Stories From The Eastern West.
-Below, listen to the episode on Kazimierz Żegleń's incredible invention.
+Below, listen to the episode on Kazimierz Żegleń's incredible invention:

 A monk who travelled across the ocean

 The man who took that shot in the windy city went down in American history as Casimir Zeglen.
-He was in fact a Polish immigrant whose name was formally Kazimierz Żegleń (Ka-zhee-miesh Jeh-glen).
+He was in fact a Polish immigrant whose name was formally Kazimierz Żegleń ('Ka-ZHEE-miesh JEH-glen').
 He was born in 1869 in Poland, in a part occupied by the Austro-Hungarian Empire at that time.
 At the age of 18, he joined The Congregation of the Resurrection of Our Lord Jesus Christ and became a monk.
-A few years later, he emigrated to America where his life took a considerably different direction.
+A few years later, he emigrated to the United States, where his life took a considerably different direction.

 There, Żegleń discovered he had a gift for inventiveness and he started working on developing durable materials.
 You’re probably asking ‘Why would a monk get interested in creating durable materials?’ at this point.
 Good question.